-The responsibility of settling an estate, while stressful is very important.
-As an executor you have been entrusted to carry out the wishes of the deceased as promptly and respectfully as possible.
-You can count on us to act quickly and with as much compassion to the feelings of everyone in bereavement.
+Settling an estate is often stressful, but a very important job.
+As an executor you have been entrusted to carry out the wishes of the departed as quickly and with as much dignity as possible.
+You can count on us to act quickly and with as much respect to the feelings of everyone left behind.

-Contact us as soon as possible to discuss your precise estate appraisal specifications and how we can put our experience to work for you.
+Contact us promptly to discuss your explicit estate appraisal essentials and how we can put our business acumen to work for you.

-Usually, settling an estate requires an clear appraisal report to ascertain fair market value for the property to the satisfaction of the parties involved.
-It's understandable that ordering an appraisal is the farthest thought from your mind.
-Because of this, often there will be times that the effective date of an appraisal report differs from the date of your loss.
-Anderson & Associates assures that our appraisers are knowledgeable about the procedures and requirements requested by revenue services to provide a retroactive appraisal with an effective date and fair market value estimate matching the exact date your loved one passed away.
-The ethical requirements listed within the Uniform Standards of Professional Appraisal Practice (USPAP) binds our appraisers to confidentiality, ensuring the strongest degree of discretion for you and your family.
+Commonly, settling an estate necessitates an detailed appraisal report to establish fair market value for the house to the satisfaction of the parties involved.
+It's understandable that thinking about getting an appraisal is the farthest thought from your mind.
+Due to this, it is possible that the time of death differs from the date the appraisal is required.
+Our staff is familiar with the practices and requirements needed to perform a retroactive appraisal with an effective date and fair market value estimate matching the date your loved one passed away.
+The ethical obligations listed within the Uniform Standards of Professional Appraisal Practice (USPAP) attunes our staff to confidentiality, ensuring the highest degree of discretion for you.

 All too often, people do not fully understand the need to have an exhaustive appraisal supplied in support of the numbers being used in tax documents filed with the IRS and WA state agencies.